 - University Advancement

 Immigration regulations limit an international student's eligibility to accept employment off-campus.
 Students found working illegally are failing to maintain their F-1 student status and risk having their F-1 visa revoked.
 Off-campus employment is only allowed in the following circumstances:

 Curricular Practical Training: Curricular Practical Training (CPT) is employment that trains you in your field of study and for which you fulfill academic credit or part of your degree requirement.
 CPT may be a paid or unpaid internship, cooperative education job, a practicum, or other experience that is related in your field of study.
 Students interested in doing a CPT must make an appointment with International Student Services to see if they are eligible.

-Optional Practical Training: Optional Practical Training (OPT) is work authorization that will allow you to work in areas that are related to you major.
-A student must be enrolled for a full academic year to be eligible to apply for OPT.
-You can apply up to 90 days before your graduation and it is recommended that you apply at least 45 days before graduation to ensure timely processing.
+Optional Practical Training: Optional Practical Training (OPT) is work authorization that will allow you to work in areas that are related to your major for up to one year either before or after you graduate (pre-completion OPT or post-completion OPT).
+In order to be eligible to apply, you have to have been enrolled for at least one academic year and have active F-1 student status.
+For post-completion OPT, you can apply up to 90 days before your graduation, but it is recommended that you apply at least 45 days before graduation to ensure timely processing.
+Once on post-completion OPT, students are allowed to accumulate a maximum of 90 days of unemployment while they are seeking employment.
 Students interested in doing OPT must make an appointment with International Student Services to see if they are eligible.